jayfk/server-side-swift-starter/README.md

 ## Server Side Swift Starter
-A starter template to develop and deploy swift applications with docker.
+A starter template to develop and deploy swift 3 applications with docker.

 ### Features
 - Swift 3.0 (SNAPSHOT-2016-03-24-a)
 - Uses two environments for development and production.
 - Code autoreload during development
-- Kitura swift framework
+- Kitura swift framework preinstalled (but can be replaced)
 - NGINX handles static files and acts as a reverse proxy for the swift application
 - Pre configured MongoDB database, comes with an admin interface to create/backup databases
 - Uses environment variables to store secrets